-- 5.6.1 The order of accuracy of aeronautical, terrain and obstacle data shall be in accordance with its intended use. - 5.6.2 The aeronautical, terrain and obstacle data resolution shall be commensurate with the actual data accuracy.
+- 5.6.1 The order of accuracy of aeronautical, terrain and obstacle data shall be in accordance with its intended use. - [Note: Specifications concerning the accuracy of aeronautical, terrain and obstacle data are contained in the PANS-AIM (Doc 10066), Appendix 1.] - 5.6.2 The aeronautical, terrain and obstacle data resolution shall be commensurate with the actual data accuracy.